MetPX/sarracenia/doc/sr_poll.1.rst

 The actions **cleanup**, **declare**, **setup** can be used to manage resources on the rabbitmq server.
-The resources are either queues or exchanges. **declare** creates the resources. **setup** creates and additionnaly does the bindings of queues.
+The resources are either queues or exchanges. **declare** creates the resources. **setup** creates and additionally does the bindings of queues.

 CONFIGURATION